-(b) any other private residential property owned by the individual is exempt for either assessment year under another provision of this Division as a result of its use by the individual as his or her primary residence.
+(b) any other private residential property owned by the individual is exempt for either assessment year under another provision of this Division as a result of its use by the individual as their primary residence.

 (3) The individual may apply for the exemption in the approved form after the commencement date for the construction.